Jac-Zac/Thesis/piano.md

 - Maybe use data augmentation flipping the images and wathsoever

 - Perhaps you can also think about generation fake images with handwritings for the labels you can use a model crop the labels and make fake version of the text like in the Donut paper

+- Perhaps we can think of giving the model negative examples which can be images without labels but the ground truth must be without labels to